-Ways to improve school drop-off:
+3 Key Steps to improve school drop-off:

-This is often he hardest part, because when the child gets to school, starts the plan, and then begins to melt-down, we are tempted to start into a lecture or say something like, “This is NOT what I need right now.
+This is often the hardest part, because when the child gets to school, starts the plan, and then begins to melt down, we are tempted to start into a lecture or say something like, “This is NOT what I need right now.
 Come on!”
 (Or is that just something I fall into? ok, yep.
 I figured I probably wasn’t alone).
-If you can resist that urge, instead offer 1 last silent 30 second hug (see below), then follow-through on the rest of the plan and walk away with confidence.
+If you can resist that urge, instead offer 1 last silent 30-second hug (see below), then follow through on the rest of the plan and walk away with confidence.
 The child will likely feed off your confidence and even if they are crying, will move on within minutes, or have shorter and shorter upsets over future days.

-As far as “unsticking” from moments where the child is in the red zone, here are 2 keys to help them get back to their wise, wonderful self.
+As far as “unstucking” from moments where the child is in the red zone, here are 2 keys to help them get back to their wise, wonderful self.
 Connect with compassion, before you correct.
 I find many parents struggle in these moments, and do what I call “neck-up” parenting: trying to fix the problem with rationalizing or reasoning.
 However, when the child is in the red zone, they are not in a rational state.
 They are in an emotional state.
 And they likely need connection and compassion before they are willing to move on.
-Some key tools for connection in those moments:

 “You seem…(feeling word), and then PAUSE.”
 The pause is the most important part (& often foreign for parents).
 Often the emotional child is looking for help to organize their feelings.

-- Low & Slow: Use s-l-o-w… m-o-t-i-o-n… t-a-l-k-i-n-g, to help the child soothe from the “red zone” to the green.
+Use s-l-o-w… m-o-t-i-o-n… t-a-l-k-i-n-g, to help the child soothe from the “red zone” to the green.
 With kids who may resist a hug when they are upset, this is a really effective kind of invisible hug.
-It offers a soothing energy to the moment, by you simple talking as slowly as you can, in a low voice, and not focusing on anything besides asking them to just pause for a moment, before going back to the thing you are asking them to do.
+It offers a soothing energy to the moment, by you simply talking as slowly as you can, in a low voice, and not focusing on anything besides asking them to just pause for a moment, before going back to the thing you are asking them to do.
 In this pause, we can recommend a few slow breaths, a hug, or taking space to calm down.

 Click here to view the full article in Montana Parent Magazine.